The application fee for all degree-seeking applicants is US $105.00. Application fees are non-refundable.

 If that does not resolve your issue, please check with your credit card company to make sure that you have not exceeded your credit line and that no holds are on your account.
 You may also try using a different Visa or Mastercard.

 Some Ph.D. or Master's applicants may be eligible for a fee waiver.
 The eligibility requirements and process to request a waiver are below.

 Fee Waiver Eligibility

 You must be applying for a Ph.D. or Master's degree.
 Non-degree applicants are not eligible for fee waivers.
-International students, U.S. citizens, and permanent residents are all eligible to request a fee waiver.
+U.S. citizens, permanent residents, and non-U.S. citizens are all eligible to request a fee waiver.